artembelopolsky/HMS-tutorials/set_env.md

 ```

 # Further help with Anaconda
 There are many more useful functions in Anaconda.
-To find the function you need, you can consult the [*Anaconda Cheet Sheet*](chrome-extension://nlaealbpbmpioeidemdfedkfmglobidl/https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf) s
+To find the function you need, you can consult the [*Anaconda Cheet Sheet*](chrome-extension://nlaealbpbmpioeidemdfedkfmglobidl/https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf)